 Describe how resources will be allocated among funding categories.
 All funds must be used for economic development related activities undertaken by a Minnesota business.
 The State allocates the amount available for CDBG grants to three categories based on State Rules.
 15% for Economic Development Set-Aside, 55% for SCDP Comprehensive Grants, and 30% for SCDP Single Purpose Grants.
 The Business Finance Unit administers the Economic Development Set-Aside Grant Program and the Community Finance Unit administers the Small Cities Development Program.
 No more than 20% of a CDBG allocation can be spent towards general administration.
 This includes general administration funds expended by DEED along with funds awarded and expended by grantees.
 The Commissioner of DEED has the authority to approve grants different from the above percentages.
 CDBG allocates a set of two rounds in funding.
 The first round of funding allocation are the use of reverted funds from past fiscal funding years with priorities for awarded public facility projects and owner-occupied/single-family projects.
 First round of funding allocation are released in early to mid-May.

-The second round of funding are new CDBG FY2020 funding allocations that will be for all remaining awarded projects that are not in the round one funding pool.
-The release of the FY2020 funding allocation is released in early-June.
+The second round of funding are new CDBG FY2021 funding allocations that will be for all remaining awarded projects that are not in the round one funding pool.
+The release of the FY2021 funding allocation is released in early-June.
 Describe threshold factors and grant size limits.
 The maximum MIF grant size is \$1,000,000 and is determined by financing need, project leverage capacity and number of jobs to be created or retained.
 The maximum SCDP funds for Single Purpose Application - owner occupied housing rehab/rental rehab/public facility is \$600,000.
 The maximum SCDP funds for Comprehensive Application - a combination of at least two interrelated activities; housing, public facility or commercial activity is \$1.4 million.
 Each activity within the comprehensive application is limited to a maximum of \$600,000 which includes administrative dollars.

 What are the outcome measures expected as a result of the method of distribution?
 For MIF, number of LMI jobs created or retained and private leverage achieved.
 SCDP funds will benefit low and moderate income (LMI) persons/households, low and moderate area (LMA), prevent or eliminate slum and blight conditions and alleviate urgent community development needs caused by condition that pose a serious and immediate threat to the health or welfare of the community.
 2 State Program Name: Minnesota Emergency Solutions Grant Program Funding Sources: ESG Describe the state program addressed by the Method of Distribution.
-In Minnesota, the Emergency Solutions Grant Program is used to meet the priority needs of providing emergency shelter, prevention and rapid re-housing to persons at-risk of, and experiencing, homelessness.
+In Minnesota, the Emergency Solutions Grant Program is used to meet the priority needs of providing emergency shelter, prevention, and rapid re-housing to persons at-risk of, and experiencing, homelessness.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-Broadly, the criteria used to select applicants for ESG Shelter and Prevention / Rapid Re-Housing applicants include: 30 pts: Quality of operations and services (incl. adherence to best practices, agency experience, qualified staffing, etc.), 10 pcts: Cost Effectiveness and reasonable program budget, 10 pts: Equity and Accessibility of programming.
+Broadly, the criteria used to select applicants for ESG Shelter and Prevention / Rapid Re-Housing applicants include: 20 pts: Quality of operations and services (incl. adherence to best practices, agency experience, qualified staffing, etc.), 15 pts: Equity and Accessibility of programming; 5 pts.
+Coordination and Collaboration; 10 pts.
+Program Revenue and Budget.
 In addition, DHS considers previous program and administrative performance, the agency's financial capacity, and relative need for the proposed services in both applicant's geographic area and target population.
 For more detail on criteria, see "AP-30 ESG Methods of Distribution" appendices.
-As noted previously, because of the rapidly changing COVID-19 pandemic and resulting economic crisis, the distribution of CARES Act federal stimulus funding for ESG may not follow this same process.
-At the time of this Action Plan draft, the State is still awaiting more detailed guidance and final allocation numbers from HUD.